How to remortgage a buy to let portfolio

 The ability to sell rental properties to repay the capital investment without personal upheaval means that there may be many good reasons to reap the benefits of substantially reduced monthly mortgage payments.

-3 Take advantage of enhanced LTV to gain better interest rate
+3 Take advantage of enhanced LTV to gain a better interest rate

-Investment properties bought with an eye to capital gain as well as rental return might now be revalued and remortgaged at a lower loan to value – and a lower interest rate.
-Improvements in rate might be as good as 75% LTV at 3.55% reducing to 2.5% at 60% LTV.
+Investment properties bought with an eye to capital gain and rental return might now be revalued and remortgaged at a lower loan-to-value – and a lower interest rate.
+Improvements in rate might be as good as 75% LTV at 3.55%, reducing to 2.5% at 60% LTV.

 4 Release capital for refurbishments or further investment